leo6033/leo6033/README.md

-- 🌱 I’m currently learning Game Development
+- 🌱 I’m currently learning Game Development and CG

 <!--
 **leo6033/leo6033** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.